v3nko/classic-generator-w/README.md

 #### Manual scrolling

-Manual scrolling is enabled by default
+Manual scrolling is enabled by default.
+Scrolling is controlled by up/down buttons.

 ```monkey-c
 var alert = new Alert({ :text => Application.loadResource(messageId) });